sopra-fs21-group-06/remys-best-client/README.md

 The [Waiting Room](src/views/auth/WaitingRoom.js) view is our central entity to enable users to play in a single player fashion without the need of knowing friends who want to play.
 The waiting room, which gets treated as a global queue, collects users until the amount of 4 users is reached, which is enough to start a game.
 At this point a new game will be started automatically with the first 4 users in the waiting room queue.
 On this view, two important websocket subscriptions are being established.
 One to receive the current user list everytime a user enters or leaves the waiting room.
 A second one to receive the gameId to get redirected to the correct game views after getting assigned to a game.
 The game assignment can either if the user is under the first 4 in the waiting room or when the user got fetched by a game host who decided to fill-up his game with people from the waiting room.

-The [Create New Game](src/views/auth/WaitingRoom.js) view acts as a alternative to the waiting room which a user can host a new game and invite its friends.
+The [Create New Game](src/views/auth/CreateNewGame.js) view acts as a alternative to the waiting room which a user can host a new game and invite its friends.
 A friend which has accepted a game invitation can then invite its friends and so on.
 This view receives a currently invited user list and a already accepted user list via two separated websocket subscriptions.
 The countdown for the invited user to accept a game invitation is set to 15 seconds and is also sent from the backend through a distinct websocket subscription.

 The [Game](src/views/auth/Game.js) view manages all in-game packages (hands, board, move-requests, marble-requests etc).
 It recieves the game state and renders the view accordingly.

-The Websocket Context is based on [React's Context](https://reactjs.org/docs/context.html) and consits of the [Websocket Provider](src/components/context/WebsocketProvider.js) and [Websocket Consumer](src/components/context/WebsocketConsumer.js).
+The Websocket Context is based on [React's Context](https://reactjs.org/docs/context.html) and consists of the [Websocket Provider](src/components/context/WebsocketProvider.js) and [Websocket Consumer](src/components/context/WebsocketConsumer.js).
 The Websocket Provider manages the websocket session, holds the currently subscribed channels and represents a parent for all components which are based on a websocket connection.
 It is automatically getting mounted if a user enters and unmounted if the users leaves the authentication section.
 On the other hand, the Websocket Consumer manages the subscription to specific websocket channels and represents a wrapper for all components which listen to websocket messages.

 ## Launch & Development